pp0rtal/ts-boilerplate/README.md

 # Typescript boilerplate and tests

-This project will contains more and more tests related to typescript
+This project will contains some tests related to typescript